 Laura, are you still out

-New snow had started spinning downward from the low-hanging fog, silently perching on Joe’s wide shoulders.
+New snow spun downward from the low-hanging fog, silently perching on Joe’s wide shoulders.
 Joe’s misty breath scattered the air.
 A blizzard was approaching, and the sky darkened rapidly overhead.

-Just as he was about to put his phone back in his pocket and get back into his car, those three grey dots appeared in a text bubble on his screen.
+Just as he was about to put his phone back in his pocket and get back in his car, three grey, hopping dots appeared in a text bubble on his screen.

 Once you read her name, you